ShowStopperTheSecond/EnhancedALIKED/README.md

 # Enhanced ALIKED
-Variant of ALIKED with 3 descriptor for each keypoint used in [this](https://github.com/ShowStopperTheSecond/MatchBeyondOutliers) repository.
+Variant of ALIKED with three descriptor for each keypoint.
+Three distinct descriptors enable more accurate keypoint matching.
+For more detailed application refere to [this](https://github.com/ShowStopperTheSecond/MatchBeyondOutliers) repository.